Blog author avatarScott Evans

 Catering Companies

-In a catering company, you might help with food prep, assist in setting up events, or learn about menu planning.
-It's a great way to learn about the food service industry, and you'll likely develop skills in time management, food preparation, and service.
+At a catering company, you might help with food prep, assist in setting up events, or learn about menu planning.
+This placement could open you up to working in hospitality or even at wedding events.

 Historical Sites or Tourist Attractions